 This course is a continuation of C++ Programming.
 Topics that will be covered in this course include design analysis, inheritance, and the use of templates in programming.
-Students will examine input/output issues as well as advanced topics in C++ programming, and a brief look at how C++ can start to be utilized in game programs is covered.
-Prerequisite: C++ Programming and web programming will be explored.
-Prerequisite: Introduction to Object-Oriented Programming
+Students will examine input/output issues as well advanced topics in C++ programming, and a brief look at how C++ can start to be utilized in game programs is covered.

+Prerequisite: C++ Programming

-COP 2456C Microsoft C# Programming
+COP 2456C Microsoft C# Programming 50 hours, 3 credits

-50 hours, 3 credits Students will work with the C# programming language and gain an understanding of how it can be used to handle important computing tasks.
-Concepts such as graphical user interfaces, multimedia development,
+Students will work with the C# programming language and gain an understanding of how it can be used to handle important computing tasks.
+Concepts such as graphical user interfaces, multimedia development, and web programming will be explored.